›Narrating Africa #StepTwo‹: Virtual event series

 How do we write about Africa today, about a continent and its diversity?
 Which images and stereotypes, which colonial and national ideologies define literature about Africa and are shaped, disseminated, or deconstructed by it in turn?
-The first event of the virtual series ›Narrating Africa #StepTwo‹ will begin on 7 May at 18:30 (CET) with words of welcome by Petra Olschowski (State Secretary of the Baden-Württemberg Ministry for Science, Research, and Art), Nelson Mlambo (Senior Lecturer at the University of Namibia), Annette Bühler-Dietrich (Professor of Modern German Literature and Drama at the University of Stuttgart), and Sandra Richter (Director of the German Literature Archive Marbach).
-Our first panel guests are Penda Diouf, Rémy Ngamije, and Sylvia Schlettwein, who will discuss ›Diversity in Namibian Literature‹
+The first event of the virtual series ›Narrating Africa #StepTwo‹ started on 7 May with words of welcome by Petra Olschowski (State Secretary of the Baden-Württemberg Ministry for Science, Research, and Art), Nelson Mlambo (Senior Lecturer at the University of Namibia), Annette Bühler-Dietrich (Professor of Modern German Literature and Drama at the University of Stuttgart), and Sandra Richter (Director of the German Literature Archive Marbach).
+Our first panel guests were Penda Diouf, Rémy Ngamije, and Sylvia Schlettwein, who discussed ›Diversity in Namibian Literature‹

 Sulaiman Addonia, Oladipo Agboluaje, Penda Diouf, Nuruddin Farah, Jennifer Nansubuga Makumbi, Ildevert Méda, Fiston Mwanza Mujila, Rémy Ngamije,Yvonne Adhiambo Owuor, Sylvia Schlettwein, Sami Tchak, Uwe Timm, and others will discuss the following questions: writing without referencing that which has gone before and without positioning oneself in relation to the outside world is impossible – how do we narrate ›Africa‹ today?
 Which stories, narratives, and myths do we feel connected to?
 In what ways do African authors in the twenty-first century draw on – African and European, written and oral – traditions and incorporate them into their works?
 Which modes of narration influence texts?